Fast Nonlinear Vector Quantile Regression: Experiments

 \subsection{Scale and Optimization}

-\textbf{Scalability.} To demonstrate the scalability of our VQR solver and its applicability to large problems, we solved VQR under multiple increasing values of $N$ and $T$, while keeping all other data and training settings fixed, and measured both wall time and KDE-L1.
+To demonstrate the scalability of our VQR solver and its applicability to large problems, we solved VQR under multiple increasing values of $N$ and $T$, while keeping all other data and training settings fixed, and measured both wall time and KDE-L1.
 We used up to $N=2 \cdot 10^6$ data points, $d=2$ dimensions, and $T=100$ levels per dimension ($T^d = 100^2$ levels in total), while sampling both data points and quantile levels stochastically, thus keeping the memory requirement fixed throughout.
-This enabled us to run the experiment on a commodity 2080Ti GPU with 11GB of memory. \Cref{fig:2a-scale} presents these results.
+This enabled us to run the experiment on a commodity 2080Ti GPU with 11GB of memory. { Optimization experiments, showing the effects of $\varepsilon$ and batch sizes on convergence, are presented in \Cref{sec:appedix-experiments}. }

+\Cref{fig:2a-scale} presents these results.
 Runtime increases linearly with $N$ and quadratically with $T$, as can be expected for $d=2$.
 KDE-L1 consistently improves when increasing $N$ and $T$, showcasing improved accuracy in distribution estimation, especially as more quantile levels are estimated.
 To the best of our knowledge, this is the first time that large-scale VQR has been demonstrated.

-\textbf{Optimization.} To evaluate our proposed VQR solver, we experimented with various values of $\varepsilon$ and batch sizes of samples and quantile levels, denoted as $B_N$ and $B_T$ respectively.
-We measured the QFD metric, averaged over 100 evaluation $\vec{x}$ values.
-These results are presented in \cref{fig:2b-epsilon-opt} and Appendix \cref{fig:appendix-opt-batches}.
-As expected we observe improved accuracy when increasing batch sizes (for both $B_N$ and $B_T$) and when decreasing $\varepsilon$.